Narahari-Battala/My-Currency/README.md

 ## Future Scope:

-1. This project can be extended using Data Analytics which helps predict the future currency rates.
+1. This project can be extended using Data Analytics to predict the future currency rates.